Retailers pull lobster from menus after ‘red list’ warning

 The lobster fishing industry has come under scrutiny from Seafood Watch because of the threat of entanglement in fishing gear.
 Whales can suffer injuries and fatalities when they become entangled in the gear that connects to lobster traps on the ocean floor.

 The North Atlantic right whales number less than 340 and entanglement is one of the two biggest threats they face, along with collisions with ships, scientists with the National Oceanic and Atmospheric Administration and other groups have said.
-The population of the giant animals, which were decimated during the commercial era generations ago, has fallen in recent years.
+The population of the giant animals, which were decimated during the commercial whaling era generations ago, has fallen in recent years.

 Members of the lobster fishing industry, which is also coping with increased federal fishing restrictions to protect the whales, pushed back against the Seafood Watch rating.
 The lobster industry in Maine, where most of the U.S.’s lobster comes to land, has not had a documented interaction with a right whale in almost two decades, said Patrice McCarron, executive director of the Maine Lobstermen’s Association.